 We began hop research in 2010 at the SROC.
 Hops are a perennial vine, and the female inflorescence is used to add bitterness, and sometimes flavor and aroma, to beer.
 Craft breweries in the Midwest are interested in using local materials, and farmers are interested in (profitable) diversification and perennial cropping systems.
-Currently, nearly all hops commercially grown in the US are from farms averaging >400 Acres in Washington, Oregon, and Idaho.
+Minnesota reported 20 acres of hops strung in 2014.
+Many of these were new acres in 2013 or 2014.
+The majority of hops in the US are still grown in the Pacific Northwest.

 We have begun to work toward answering the following questions: